You are reading the 2025/26 Academic Calendar. The 2024/25 version remains in effect until August 31, 2025 and is available here.

 8. Return to Studies and Readmission

-Students seeking to return to their studies after an Academic Leave or being required to discontinue or withdraw should be mindful that the maximum time allowed for completion of the program is eight (8) years from first admission to the program.
-All such students are encouraged to contact the Faculty’s Office of Student Services for advice on the ...
+Students seeking to return to their studies after an Academic Leave or being required to withdraw should be mindful that the maximum time allowed for completion of the program is eight (8) years from first admission to the program.
+All such students are encouraged to contact the Faculty’s Office of Student Services for advice on the process and a r...

 Excerpt

-… Students seeking to return to their studies after an Academic Leave or being required to discontinue or withdraw … and a return to studies plan.
+… Students seeking to return to their studies after an Academic Leave or being required to withdraw should be … and a return to studies plan.
 Return to Studies after an Academic Leave of Up to One Year Students planning to return to their studies after an Academic Leave of up to one year are automatically given an …

 9. Dean's Office